Updated on 2024.10.01

 // What to do in the state | Bits to check or to extract

-/* 0 */ MCD::OPC_ExtractField, 25, 3, // Extract bits from byte sequence
+/* 0 */ MCD::OPC_ExtractField, 25, 3, // Extract 3 bits at offset 25 from byte sequence

-/* 3 */ MCD::OPC_FilterValue, 0, 47, 14, 0 // Check the bits and go to another state depending on the result.
+/* 3 */ MCD::OPC_FilterValue, 0, 47, 14, 0 // Check the certain bits for properties and transition to another state depending on the result.

 /* 8 */ MCD::OPC_ExtractField, 21, 1,